This table has been sorted to display the lowest total price deals first.

 One of the drawbacks of getting the Samsung S9 Plus now is that it’s already been overtaken by a number of newer models, so you won’t be getting cutting-edge technology.
 This is particularly relevant if you’re considering getting a contract, because you’ll be tied into your handset for a set period of time.

 Another complaint about the Galaxy S9 Plus is the rear fingerprint scanner, which is a departure from the typical screen sensor.
 The placement has been described as awkward and can sometimes need multiple attempts to unlock the screen.

 The most notable specification is the 6.2-inch infinity display with its curved screen, giving you a HD experience whatever you’re watching.
 There’s a unique 18.5:9 screen ratio and curved edges that complete the look.

 The visuals are complemented by stereo speakers which create a surround-sound effect.
-It uses Dolby Atmos, which simulates a 360-degree audio experience – an innovative take for a smartphone device.
+It uses Dolby Atmos, which is a big bonus and was one of the earlier phones to have this technology.